Garrafao/phitag/frontend/data/guides/explained-annotation-task-choice.md

 ---
 ## Introduction

-In text choice annotation tasks, annotators are asked to select the correct option from a set of given choices based on a specific property.
+In text choice annotation task, annotators are asked to select the correct option from a set of given choices based on a specific property.
 This property should be given in the guidelines or the task head.

 ## Data Format
-Please provide uses.tsv files in the general format outlined in the [Supported Tasks](/guide/supported-tasks) guide.
+Please provide uses.tsv file in the general format outlined in the [Supported Tasks](/guide/supported-tasks) guide.
 ### instances.tsv
 **instanceID**: A unique ID for the instance.

-**dataIDs**: A dataID, corresponding to a text to be annotated.
+**dataIDs**: A dataID corresponding to a text to be annotated.

 **label_set**: A set of choices such as Option 1, Option 2, Option 3, Option 4, etc.